 Pursuit of a personal injury claim that involves a number of defendants can become complex quickly.
 In the case of the potential lawsuits that could result from Saturday’s crash, defendants could include NASCAR, Daytona National Speedway, and the safety fence manufacture—definitely a complicated case for any claimant or accident law firm.
 Consequently, to avoid the expense of having to defend such an involved lawsuit, commentators speculate that if legal action is pursued, settlements will be offered.

 Negotiating A Settlement Against Large Companies (like NASCAR) Requires Experience

 Negotiation of a personal injury settlement in any legal matter takes a certain amount of finesse by an experienced accident law firm.
 Determining what an appropriate settlement is and what an accident victim is entitled to is pretty straight forward—getting an insurance company to agree is not so straightforward.
 Basically, when you have been injured due to the negligence of another, you should receive compensation for your medical expenses, lost wages, pain and suffering and future expenses as that are directly related to the accident.

 Insurance adjustors are notorious for trying to negotiate the lowest settlement possible, especially if a personal injury victim is not represented by an accident law firm.
-Shulman DuBois LLC is an Oregon accident law firm that specializes in the negotiation, litigation, and legal representation of accident clients.
+DuBois Law Group is an Oregon accident law firm that specializes in the negotiation, litigation, and legal representation of accident clients.
 If you or a loved one has been injured due to the carelessness of another and believe that you have a personal injury case, we invite you to contact us for a free consultation of your claim.